Battle of the Denmark Strait: Both plans go awry

 The plan's success depended on Suffolk's continually unbroken contact with the German ships.
 However, Suffolk lost contact from 00:28.
 For 90 minutes, Holland neither sighted the German ships nor received any further news from Norfolk or Suffolk.
 Reluctantly, Holland ordered Hood and Prince of Wales to turn south-southwest but he detached his destroyers which continued searching to the north.
 However, the loss of contact should be understood as temporary and tactical only; and not strategic in terms of the tactical outcome.
 Suffolk lost contact with its reconnaissance target (the enemy fleet) in what was essentially a closed, confined rectangular space; aligned generally northeast (the entrance to the Denmark Strait) to southwest (the exit of the Strait into the Atlantic).
-The enemy units were firmly constrained by the Greenland ice pack to the north, and the extensive Royal Navy minefield to the south along the coast of Iceland.
+The enemy units were firmly constrained by the Greenland ice pack to the north, and the extensive Royal Navy minefield to the south along the coast of Iceland, then under British occupation.
 Given the prior warning of the German sortie, there was ample time for the Royal Navy to place armed reconnaissance at both ends of this narrow alignment.
 Suffolk and Norfolk were at the eastern entrance to the Strait (where contact was made immediately upon Bismarck's entry).
 Holland was waiting at the western end as the Bismarck force exited the Strait.

 Strategically, it was an unquestioned fact (including the approximate timing) that Bismarck's and Prinz Eugen's entrance into the Atlantic (the fundamental objective of Rhine Exercise), was known from the moment the fleet left German territorial waters.
 And that was a long enough time span before the fleet's final fitting out for transit to the Denmark Strait, that Lütjens could not have helped but to realize, that his force would not under any circumstance enter the Atlantic undetected nor would it enter unopposed.
 And by the time it was opposed, it would occur with forces that would likely ensure his fleet's ultimate destruction.
 And such destruction would take place before any supply convoy units (the whole purpose of the operation) were threatened by Operation Rhine Exercise.